-- Vetting and sorting projects identified and entering key elements of each project, including project summary, study objectives, evaluation framework, methods, outcomes, measurement indicators, and additional findings, into a tabular literature synthesis sheet. - Using a separate analytical tool (analysis spreadsheet), in which each learning question and subquestion was answered by first plotting relevant extracted data from across all projects, then reviewing and analyzing these extracts, summarizing them by learning question.
+- Vetting and sorting projects identified and entering key elements of each project, including project summary, study objectives, evaluation framework, methods, outcomes, measurement indicators, and additional findings, into a tabular literature synthesis sheet. - 2.
+Using a separate analytical tool (analysis spreadsheet), in which each learning question and subfrom Otter.ai.
+Transcribed data were documented in Google Docs and stored on a shared internal Google Drive, accessible to the internal learning teams.
+Interview transcripts were highlighted to select key segments and sections that answered learning questions and sub-questions and provide key learning and insights relevant to the domain overall.
+Data from these consultations supplemented the literature review findings in arriving at key learnings and themes.

+- question was answered by first plotting relevant extracted data from across all projects, then reviewing and analyzing these extracts, summarizing them by learning question.

-Analyzing additional documents received after the third and fourth round of consultations and using them to build short case summaries for each project example included in this landscape study.
+- Analyzing additional documents

+received after the third and fourth

+round of consultations and using

+them to build short case summaries

+for each project example included

+in this landscape study.